camunda/camunda-bpm-platform/webapps/README.md

 You can now start developing using the `grunt auto-build` command in the webapp directory.
 To shorten compile times, you can specify the project you are going to make changes to by calling `grunt auto-build:cockpit`

-If you want to make changes in the camunda-commons-ui project or the camunda-bpm-sdk-js, you have to link the projects to the camunda-bpm-webapp:
+If you want to make changes in the camunda-commons-ui project or the camunda-bpm-sdk-js, you have to link the projects via npm:

 ```sh
 # cd <path to your workspace>